viraidip/DIP-DSA/README.md

 # Defective Interfering Particle Deletion Site Analyzer (DIP-DSA)

 This application allows the user to investigate datasets that include Defective Interfering Particles.
-It gives different analyses about the DI RNAs of these particles.
-They contain a long deletion site internally.
+It provides different analyses about the delVGs of these particles.

 ## How to set up